cal-poly-dxhub/eCR-semantic-interoperability/glossary.md

 : A set of rules or constraints implemented to ensure the proper functionality, safety, and security of the system and data when using AI models.

 **pipeline**
 : The end-to-end process by which an embeddings file is added to the dataset or a new file is tested against the existing dataset.
+The two main pipelines are `src/embed.py` and `src/test.py`.

 **prompt**
 : The input text given to the model to guide its response.
 It can include questions, commands, or context (data) that shapes how the model generates its output.